Skip to content

 )

-mappable = matplotlib.cm.ScalarMappable(norm=norm, cmap=color_map)
+mappable = matplotlib.cm.ScalarMappable(norm=norm, cmap=colormap)

-if color_bar_style == 'small':
+if colorbar_style == 'small':

 # Figure coordinates of top-right axis